 - “negative” feelings indicate that our needs are not being met and our well-being is diminishing

-- the longer a need goes unmet, the stronger and more negative and more intense our feelings become, and the harder it becomes to manage and relate to them them in ways that sustain connection with ourselves and others
+- the longer a need goes unmet, the more negative and more intense our feelings become, and the harder it becomes to manage and relate to them them in ways that sustain connection with ourselves and others

 - Strategies are ways we attempt to meet our Life-Needs.
 They are specific to time, place, and actor. (“Food” is a Life-Need; “spinach” is a strategy.
-Note that money, property, and positional power are all strategies; none of these are Life-Needs that, in themselves, directly contribute to our thriving.)
+Note that money, property, and positional power are all strategies; none of these are Life-Needs; none in themselves, directly contribute to our thriving.)
 The effectiveness of any specific strategy in contributing to our own or others’ well-being can and does vary from person to person, and from one point in time to another.

-- Requests are ways we invite others to take actions that we believe will contribute to our own well-being.
+- Requests are ways we invite ourself and others to take actions that we believe will contribute to our own well-being.
 Requests are expressions of Respect for both ourselves and others: when we make a request, we are acknowledging, valuing, and considering our own personal power, well-being, and autonomy, as well as the other person’s.
-(IMPORTANT: Remember that granting our request requires a gift of life-energy from the other person, and NVC principles hold that, in day-t0-day life, others have no inherent obligation to give that gift, except when they have agreed to do so and have not changed that agreement with you.
-(The one exception is that parents have an inherent obligation to take actions to ensure the overall well-being of their minor children.)
+(IMPORTANT: Remember that granting our request requires a gift of life-energy from the other person.
+NVC and Thriving Life principles hold that, in day-t0-day life, others have no inherent obligation to give that gift, and only a situational obligation when they have agreed to do so and have not yet changed that agreement with you.
+The one exception is that parents have an inherent obligation to take actions to ensure the overall well-being of their minor children.)
 Requests tend to create openheartedness and willingness to help, even when it doesn’t work to grant that specific request.